esimons30/civarchive-initial-analysis/README.md

 According to VioletViolence, the SQLite database was built from repeated scans of the CivitAI public API, starting on **May 8, 2025**, with periodic full scans over time.
 The data is stored across model, version, and file tables.
 VioletViolence noted that their scraping used the CivitAI `/api/v1/models` endpoint with parameters such as `sort=Newest`, `period=AllTime`, and `nsfw=true`, with a delay between API calls.

-I also checked platform provenance in the version-level `downloadUrl` field.
-Almost all versions point to `civitai.com`, so I describe the dataset as a CivArchive-hosted CivitAI metadata snapshot rather than a live CivitAI scrape.
+I also checked the version-level downloadUrl field to verify the data source.
+Almost all versions point to civitai.com, so I describe the dataset as a CivArchive-hosted CivitAI metadata snapshot rather than a live CivitAI scrape.

 The large raw data export is stored separately here: https://drive.google.com/drive/folders/1dbwpX5MfXhaZu-B3Y5fefwjt7tsdntQE